darthinvader/daggerheart-tools/memory-bank/activeContext.md

 Aug 11, 2025 (later updates):

 - Introduced `prefetchOnIdle` helper at `src/features/characters/prefetch.ts` and used it in `src/routes/characters/$id.tsx` to warm the Domains drawer chunk during idle time.
+- Extended idle prefetch in `$id.tsx` to also warm Equipment and Inventory drawers during idle (snappier open, no behavior change).
 - Domains drawer: `HomebrewCardForm` is now lazy-loaded behind `Suspense` (no behavior change).
 - Inventory drawer: extracted `SlotRow` presenter to `src/components/characters/inventory/slot-row.tsx` and rewired usage to reduce duplication.
 - Equipment drawer: attempted lazy-load for homebrew forms but reverted to synchronous imports to keep tests reliable; behavior unchanged.